coffee2code/master-post-password/readme.txt

 == Changelog ==

 = () =
+* Change: Implement new post password handling approach to replace previous hacky approach.
+    * Utilize new 'post_password_required' filter to enable use of WP's `get_the_content()` to get content
+    * Remove plugin's `get_the_content()` now that WP's version permits the post password check to be suppressed
 * Change: Sync changes with the plugin's version of `get_the_content()` with WP's version.
 * Change: Enable more error output for unit tests.
 * Change: Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable.